Org Studio — Usage Guide

 Every agent workspace gets a personalized ORG.md file containing:

-• Their specific domain, owns, and defers boundaries
+- Their specific domain, owns, defers, and context (free-text notes)

-• Org Studio API reference — base URL, Bearer token, key endpoints, task lifecycle
+- Org Studio API reference — base URL, Bearer token, key endpoints

 This file is auto-generated and refreshed within 500ms of any store change.
 Agents should read it but never edit it.